-- (a) Download heat1dfe.m, and all helper routines for this section.
-Read through the implementation of what is summarized above, heat1dfe.m, and understand this code. - (b) Fill in the blanks in heat1dfe.m and experiment with a solution of eq.
+- Download heat1dfe.m, and all helper routines for this section.
+Read through the implementation of what is summarized above, heat1dfe.m, and understand this code. - 2.
+Fill in the blanks in heat1dfe.m and experiment with a solution of eq.
 (5.86) for n = 3 elements. - (a) Print out the stiffness matrix (full(stiffness)) to appreciate its banded structure.
-Does this look familiar to you? - (b) Choose the MATLAB solver (solver=0) and plot the finite element solution at the nodes, as interpolated within the elements, and compare with the analytical solution. - (c) Reads the following section on solving linear systems of equations, if you have time, and work on the examples (optional).
+Does this look familiar to you? - (b) Choose the MATLAB solver (solver=0) and plot the finite element solution at the nodes, as interpolated within the elements, and compare with the analytical solution.